Skip to content

 2. What goes into the score

 Every score is produced from a fixed data brief.
-The model does not browse the web and does not see anything you have not shown it.
 The brief contains:

-• Demographics — local population, primary age group, median household income vs. national average, and age distribution (where available).
+• Demographics - local population, primary age group, household composition, income indicators, and age distribution where available.

-• Competitive landscape — direct competitors within the search radius, average competitor rating, quality distribution (strong vs. weak operators), and the people-per-business saturation ratio.
+• Competitive landscape - direct competitors within the catchment, average competitor rating, quality distribution, and the people-per-business saturation ratio.

-• Local business dynamics — business birth and death rates where the relevant census series is available, combined into a net growth rate.
+• Local business dynamics - market growth and churn indicators where the relevant local series is available.

-• Accessibility — nearest public transport stops, Walk Score, and neighbourhood amenity richness from OpenStreetMap where available.
+• Accessibility - nearby transport, walkability, travel-time context, and neighbourhood amenity richness where available.

 4. How the score is computed

-The model is instructed to reference specific numbers from the brief in every insight.
-The people-per-business ratio and the rating-quality gap are the primary saturation signals; age and income data inform whether the local population matches the target customer profile.
+The people-per-business ratio and the rating-quality gap are the primary saturation signals; age, household, income, access, and demand data inform whether the local market matches the target customer profile.

 5. Limitations